-• The Hydrator attenuator, duct and fan are cleaned on an ongoing 3 monthly basis to manage noise levels.
+- D205 Dust Collector Fan North Weighbridge has been repaired September 2023 - The Hydrator attenuator, duct and fan are cleaned on an ongoing 3 monthly basis to manage noise levels.

+ABC replaced the acoustic attenuator on Kiln 3 Blending fan October 2023 - site measurements indicate 2 dBA reduction Raw Mill dust collector attenuation shield applied around the stack - site measurements indicate a 6 dBA directional improvement.
+Noise source reduction activities will be verified by acoustic consultants during the next site noise survey.
 Noise Plan ABC developed a Noise Management Plan for the Angaston site, which was approved on 25 October 2019 by the SA EPA.
-The plan outlines how ABC assesses and manages the impacts of noise generated at the Angaston site, with the aim of ensuring that Noise impacts are considered as part of routine operations Noise emissions are controlled at source by good operational practices, physical and management controls Appropriate, reasonable and practicable measures are taken to reduce noise emissions from the site and the impact on nearby receptors in the local community Ongoing daily management of operational activities to minimise the impact of noise emissions on sensitive receptors includes: Maintenance of plant and equipment to minimise unnecessary noise emissions Employees and contractors are aware of site noise requirements and their responsibilities to take action to minimise and prevent noise complaints • Ensuring that potential noise impacts are assessed and mitigated when plant modification and equipment changes are made Investigation of noise complaints and implementation of corrective/preventative action Plan Measured noise levels from the site operations comply with the indicative noise levels for: Effectiveness Day-time periods for all sensitive noise receivers, noting that some locations are impacted by heavy traffic and APA compressor Station (Resident 1,location #20 A; and # 21 location) and traffic and CAPRAL plant (Resident 3) Night-time periods for all poise sensitive receivers.
-Magnit time periods for all holds sensitive receivers.
-The continuous improvement approach to managing poise emissions embodied in the Noise Management Plan is effective.
-Annendix Resonate "ABC Angaston Plant Environmental Noise Assessment", SA230553RP1, November 2023 Appendix
+The plan outlines how ABC assesses and manages the impacts of noise generated at the Angaston site, with the aim of ensuring that Noise impacts are considered as part of routine operations Noise emissions are controlled at source by good operational practices, physical and management controls Appropriate, reasonable and practicable measures are taken to reduce noise emissions from the site and the impact on nearby receptors in the local community Ongoing daily management of operational activities to minimise the impact of noise emissions on sensitive receptors includes: Maintenance of plant and equipment to minimise unnecessary noise emissions Employees and contractors are aware of site noise requirements and their responsibilities to take action to minimise and prevent noise complaints Ensuring that potential noise impacts are assessed and mitigated when plant modification and equipment changes are made Investigation of noise complaints and implementation of corrective/preventative action Plan Measured noise levels from the site operations comply with the indicative noise levels for: Effectiveness Day-time periods for all sensitive noise receivers, noting that some locations are impacted by heavy traffic and APA compressor Station (Resident 1,location #20 A; and # 21 location) and traffic and CAPRAL plant (Resident 3) Night-time periods for all noise sensitive receivers.
+Measured levels are similar to the recent historical levels.
+The continuous improvement approach to managing noise emissions embodied in the Noise Management Plan is effective.

+Resonate "ABC Angaston Plant Environmental Noise Assessment", SA230553RP1, November 2023